Dispatch (video game): Development

 After their time with Telltale Games, then Ubisoft and Night School Studio, AdHoc Studio was formed in 2018 by Michael Choung, Nick Herman, Dennis Lenart, and Pierre Shorette.
-All four begun development on their first project, Dispatch.
-It was initially envisioned to be live-action, inspired by This Is SportsCenter commercials from ESPN, and planned to start production in March 2020.
+All four began development on their first project, Dispatch.
+Originally it was envisioned to be live-action, inspired by This Is SportsCenter commercials from ESPN, and was initially planned to start production in March 2020.
 However, due to the COVID-19 pandemic, development was shut down.

 Around this time, the new incarnation of Telltale approached AdHoc to co-develop a sequel to The Wolf Among Us.
-Following the game's cancellation under the original Telltale, The Wolf Among Us 2 was announced in development in 2019.
-However, both parties ran into creative differences; AdHoc in particular were frustrated of being treated like "work for hire" and lacking creative control over the project.
-Without direction from Telltale, AdHoc left the game's development and worked on a game idea for a few months before scrapping it and returned back to Dispatch.
-This time, they repurposed the project as animated instead of live-action, and shopped said project to multiple game studios until they land a deal with an unnamed publisher for a year until they left mid-way development.
+Following the cancellation under the original Telltale, The Wolf Among Us 2 was announced in development in 2019.
+Both parties ran into creative differences; AdHoc in particular were frustrated of being treated like "work for hire" and lacking creative control over the project.
+Without direction from Telltale, AdHoc left and worked on a game idea for a few months before scrapping it and returned back to Dispatch.
+This time, they repurposed the project as animated instead of live-action, and shopped said project to multiple game studios until they landed a deal with an unnamed publisher for a year until they left mid-way development.

-In order to get the game more funding, AdHoc announced a worldwide reveal of the game with a trailer on December 12, 2024, during that year's Game Awards, alongside its ensemble cast consisting of Aaron Paul, Jeffrey Wright, Laura Bailey, Erin Yvette, Travis Willingham, Matthew Mercer, Seán McLoughlin (jacksepticeye), Charlie White (MoistCr1TiKaL), Alanah Pearce, Joel Haver, Lance Cantstopolis, Thot Squad, and Yung Gravy.
+Seeking more funding, AdHoc announced a worldwide reveal of Dispatch with a trailer on December 12, 2024, during the Game Awards, alongside its ensemble cast.
+The game was developed using Unreal Engine 4.

-AdHoc released a demo for the game was released on May 29, 2025, to overwhelmingly positive Steam reviews and was featured in the 2025 Tribeca Festival.
+AdHoc released a demo on May 29, 2025, to positive Steam reviews and was featured in the 2025 Tribeca Festival.
 AdHoc, now staffed with 30 employees, were under threat of closure due to lack of funding, and its founders avoided getting paychecks for six months straight to pay off their staff.
 By July 21, 2025, Critical Role Productions announced a partnership with AdHoc, namely to co-develop a game set in the Critical Role universe, and to finance the final stages of development for Dispatch.

-On September 16, 2025, it was announced the game would be released in weekly intervals beginning on October 22 and ending on November 12, 2025.
+On September 16, 2025, it was announced Dispatch would be released in weekly intervals beginning on October 22 and ending on November 12, 2025.
 A deluxe edition was also announced that would come with a digital artbook and four digital comics in addition to the main game.
+Versions for Nintendo Switch and Nintendo Switch 2 were announced in December 2025 for release on January 28, 2026.
+The Switch release comes with all eight episodes available from the beginning and runs at 720p resolution at 30 frames-per-second (FPS) on the console.
+A 'Nintendo Switch 2 Edition' is available as a free upgrade from the former console, and features an enhanced presentation at 1440p resolution and 60FPS.
+On July 2, 2026, Dispatch was made available on the cloud-based gaming service Amazon Luna.
+An Xbox Series X/S version was released on July 29, 2026.

+On August 25, 2026, it was announced that physical copies of Dispatch would be released for Nintendo Switch and Switch 2, PlayStation 5, and Xbox Series X in late 2026.